Ferrari 126C 1981

 Rocketing to prominence in the Formula Atlantic scene in the mid-1970s, after beginning his career as a professional snowmobile racer, Villeneuve replaced Niki Lauda at Ferrari for the end of the 1977 Formula One season.
 Remaining with the Scuderia for his full career, Gilles’ statistics (just six wins and 2 poles in six seasons) appear paltry beside his reputation.
 But a closer look reveals that Villeneuve had such raw natural talent and an enthusiasm for GP racing that the World Championship would surely have been inevitable.
 He scored his first win at the Canadian Grand Prix the next season, and in 1979 posted three wins and seven podium finishes while standing honorably by team orders — driving nearly the entire race in 2nd place — at the Italian GP at Monza so that team mate Jody Scheckter could win the title.
 Described then as “perhaps the most tenacious fighter seen in racing for years,” Gilles took 2nd place in the World Championship by a slim four points and in the ’79 French Grand Prix, won by Jean-Pierre Jabouille in the first victory for a turbocharged engine in the modern F1 era, waged a fantastic duel with René Arnoux for second place, with Villeneuve crossing the line 0.3 seconds ahead (in the first race announced by Murray Walker for the BBC).
 Niki Lauda once said, “He was the craziest devil I ever came across in Formula 1.”

 Saddled with an inferior car, Gilles nonetheless won at Monaco in 1981 — pictured above — and in the Spanish GP two seeks later.
 That would sadly prove to be his last F1 victory, however.
 Just as the Scuderia were developing a promising turbo engine for themselves, the FOCA-FISA controversy led to a virtual boycott of the 1982 San Marino GP.
-There, in a far from full field of just 14 entries, the Ferrari 126C2 turbos were running 1-2, with Villeneuve
+There, in a far from full field of just 14 entries, the Ferrari 126C2 turbos were running 1-2, with Villeneuve leading from Didier Pironi, when the team

 Dijon is my best memory of Grand Prix racing.
-Those few laps with Arnoux were just so fantastic to me — out-braking each other and trying to race for the line, touching each other but without wanting to put the other car out.
+Those few laps with Arnoux were just so fantastic to me — out-braking each other and racing for the line, touching each other but without wanting to put the other car out.
 It was just these two guys battling for second place without trying to be dirty but having to touch because of wanting to be first.
 I loved that moment.

 — Gilles Villeneuve —